stianp/open-source-cs/README.md

 There are two main goals to this program.

 * Learn the skills necessary to get a new job as soon as possible.
-* Continue learning new skills after landing the first job so you can go on to bigger and better things down the line.
+* Continue learning new skills after landing the first job so you can move on to bigger and better things down the line.

+We want to make the smallest, biggest step up the ladder to an entry-level job that pays more than pushing carts at the airport or stocking shelves at a supermarket.

-This means that the syllabus is front-loaded with a practical specialization for a job skill that makes more than "minimum wage", then moves on to more advanced and technical things after that.
+This means that the curriculum is front-loaded with a practical specialization for a job skill that makes more than "minimum wage", then moves on to more advanced and technical things after that.

+You have a great degree of choice when it comes to your initial specialization.
+I'm not going to point a finger and say you have to choose one thing over the next.

+However, you do need to pick something where writing code will help you out later.
+Don't spend your time learning carpentry when the end goal is to work with computers.
+You need a clear idea of the path from the short-term job to the long-term skills and career.

-The first "specialization" usually does not require a lot of technical understanding, but does provide a solid stepping stone to something where technical understanding does play a part.
+The first "specialization" usually does not require a lot of technical understanding, but should provide a solid stepping stone to something where technical understanding does play a part.

 ## What's Required Of You

-Going through this syllabus requires dedication.
+Going through this curriculum requires dedication.

 This is not the easy track given the lack of teaching assistants and freely available mentors you would have in college.
 But I believe this approach can be just as good as a college degree, especially in certain fields.